-However, we disagree that it cannot be explained by accepted theories of gravity because Einstein defined gravity in terms of the “depth” of a gravity well or distortion in the “surface” of space-time caused by the energy density of an environment and NOT on existence of visible or baryonic matter.
-This means the energy of electromagnetic fields, photons and all other forms of energy along with that associated with visible matter must be taken consideration when determining the energy density of space and therefore its gravitational potential.
+However, we DISAGREE that A VAST MAJORITY of it cannot be explained by the accepted theories.
+This is because Einstein defined gravity in terms of the “depth” of an energy or gravity well in the “surface” of space-time caused by the energy density of an environment and NOT on the existence of visible or baryonic matter.
+This means the energy of electromagnetic fields, photons and all other forms of energy along with that associated with visible matter that contribute to its energy density must be taken consideration when gravitational potential.

-This suggests the reason it does not appear to interact with an electromagnetic field is because a large part it MAY BE made up of an electromagnetic field.
+This suggests the reason it does not appear to interact with an electromagnetic field is because a large part it MAY BE made up of one.

-The observation electromagnetic energy prevents the visible matter in stars from collapsing to a black hole or falling to the button of its gravity well supports this conclusion because it tells us its gravitational potential MUST BE oppositely directed with respect to that of visible matter.
+The observation electromagnetic energy prevents the visible matter in stars from collapsing to a black hole or falling to the bottom of its gravity well supports this conclusion because it tells us its gravitational energy MUST BE oppositely directed with respect to that of visible matter.

-Therefore, to determine the TOTAL gravitational potential or depth of the gravity well of a solar system one must ADD the energy density associated with electromagnetic energy to that of its visible matter.
+Yet, to determine the total gravitational potential contributed to the space-time environment by a star one must similar to the well add gravitational potential caused by the energy density of its electromagnetic energy to that contributed by its visible matter.

-This means according to Einstein the total gravitation potential of the universe must be at least TWICE that contributed by the visible matter of a healthy star because it is in equilibrium with oppositely directed gravitational energy he associated with its electromagnetic energy.
+This means according to Einstein the total gravitation potential of the universe must be at least TWICE that contributed by the visible matter of a healthy star.

 It should be remembered; Einstein defined the depth of a gravity well in space in terms of the ABSOLUTE value of its energy density.
-Therefore, to determine the total gravitational potential of both Dark and visible matter one must include all forms of energy to determine their value.
+Therefore, to determine the total gravitational potential of both dark and visible matter one must include all forms of energy to determine its value.